 - When Eden space is filled with objects, Minor GC is performed and all the survivor objects are moved to one of the survivor spaces.

 - Minor GC also checks the survivor objects and move them to the other survivor space.
 So at a time, one of the survivor space is always empty.

 - Objects that are survived after many cycles of GC, are moved to the Old generation memory space.
 Usually, it’s done by setting a threshold for the age of the young generation objects before they become eligible to promote to Old generation.

 Memory Management in Java – Old Generation

-Old Generation memory contains the objects that are long lived and survived after many rounds of Minor GC.
-Usually garbage collection is performed in Old Generation memory when it’s full.
-Old Generation Garbage Collection is called Major GC and usually takes longer time.
+Old Generation memory contains the objects that are long-lived and survived after many rounds of Minor GC.
+Usually, garbage collection is performed in Old Generation memory when it’s full.
+Old Generation Garbage Collection is called Major GC and usually takes a longer time.

 Stop the World Event